Home Heat Pump Guide

 Step 6: Grant Is Paid to the Installer

 After installation, the installer confirms completion through Ofgem.
 The grant is paid directly to the installer, who has already deducted it from your bill.
 You never handle the grant money yourself.
+For full details on how this works, see our guide on how the grant is deducted from your quote.

 How Long Does the Process Take?